Family Near or Far

 My family won't change so I just have to put up with it

 Homesickness can really impact our concentration and focus.
 Addressing it effectively often means trying to build a life in your new location through connecting with others, pursuing interests or hobbies, and discovering things to enjoy.
 Doing these things allows us to then engage the effective study skills that are likely to have gained us a place at university in the first place.
 Sometimes, the most effective way forward is to tackle an underlying stress rather than focus on the study issue itself.
-Check out the links at the bottom of this page for further information on tackling homesickness.

 Below are three things you can do to boost success.